 A similar concern for social conformism is behind Akerlof's endeavour to devise a new approach in economics called "identity economics" (see Akerlof and Kranton, 2001).
 The basic assumption here is that beliefs about oneself (identity), beliefs about expected behaviors (normative beliefs, in Boudon's terminology) as a function of this identity, and choices are closely interrelated.
-On this basis, Akerlof and Kranton build an analytical framework that can be summarized as follows: a) actors belong to social categories; b) social categories convey beliefs about the self (actors' identity); c) social categories are also associated with norms about the prevailing behavior within the category; d) actors' utility increases/decreases if they conform with / violate these norms (ibid., p.
+On this basis, Akerlof and Kranton build an analytical framework that can be summarized as follows: a) actors belong to social categories; b) social categories are also associated with norms about the prevailing behavior within the category; d) actors' utility increases/decreases if they conform with / violate these norms (ibid., p.
 14 and chap.
 3).
 Conformism assures social belonging (ibid., p.
 22).